Xrkt117/Image-Converter/README.md

-# Image Converter Website

-A modern, beautiful web application for converting images between different formats.
+# Static Convert

+A minimal, modern image converter with a clean black and white design.
 All processing happens entirely in your browser - no uploads, no server required!

 ## Features

-- 🎨 **Modern UI** - Beautiful, dark-themed interface with smooth animations
+- 🎨 **Minimalist Design** - Clean black and white interface
+- 🌓 **Dark/Light Mode** - Toggle between themes with the button in the bottom left
 - 🔄 **Multiple Formats** - Convert between JPG, PNG, WebP, GIF, and BMP
 - 📤 **Drag & Drop** - Easy file upload with drag and drop support
 - 👁️ **Live Preview** - See both original and converted images side by side